FP-Diffusion: Improving Score-based Diffusion Models by Enforcing the Underlying Score Fokker-Planck Equation: Score Fokker-Planck equation for diffusion

-\end{corollary} This result shows that the time-conditional scores $\bm{s}_{\bm{\theta}}(\bm{x}, t)$ learned by score-based models (via eq. \ref{eq:dsm}) are highly redundant.
+Proposition~\ref{th:fp} shows that the time-conditional scores $\bm{s}_{\bm{\theta}}(\bm{x}, t)$ learned by score-based models (via Eq.~\eqref{eq:dsm}) are highly redundant.
 In principle, given a ground truth score at an initial time $t_0$, we can theoretically recover scores for all times $t\geq t_0$ by solving the score FPE.
-We explain its intuition by considering a special case when $\bm{f} \equiv \bm{0}$ and $g \equiv 1$.
-That is, $\bm{x}(t)$ is obtained by adding Gaussian noise.

-It is well-known that the densities $q_t$ and $q_{t_0}$ are related in a convolutional way as $q_t = q_{t_0} * \mathcal{N}(0,t)$, and $q_t$ can be analytically obtained from $q_{t_0}$~\cite{masry1992gaussian} (e.g., by applying a Fourier transform and dividing).
+We explain it intuitively by considering the special case when $\bm{f} \equiv \bm{0}$ and $g \equiv 1$, i.e., when, $\bm{x}(t)$ is obtained by adding Gaussian noise.
+It is well-known that the densities $q_t$ and $q_{t_0}$ are related in a convolutional way as $q_t = q_{t_0} * \mathcal{N}(0,t)$, and that $q_t$ can be analytically obtained from $q_{t_0}$~\citep{masry1992gaussian} (e.g., by applying a Fourier transform and dividing).
 Hence, all scores can in principle be obtained analytically from the score at a single time-step, without any further learning.
-In Appx.~\ref{sec:eval_fp} we empirically support this idea.